DWebYVR/notes/content/​Accidental Megastructure.md

+---
+title: Accidental Megastructure Slack
+tags:
+- Organization
+- cohousing
+- coliving
+---

-In the context of collaborative activities here in DWebYVR, the Accidental Megastructure refers to the name of a Slack group focused on [[cohousing]] / [[coliving]].
+In the context of collaborative activities here in DWebYVR, the Accidental Megastructure refers to the name of a Slack group focused on [[cohousing]] & [[coliving]].

 There is a Vancouver channel, and you can [join the Slack using this link](https://join.slack.com/share/enQtNTc3MDYyMDUzMTI2OC1lZWRjZDU5MmFjODE2OTQ5OTBiMGQzNTdhOWEyOWE2MzRlYTdiZTVjNjExMmVjY2U0NzJiZjBjOTJlMGUxMTc2).
 ## References